Answers to Your Personal Injury, Workers Compensation, and Medical Malpractice Legal Questions

 Before submitting any bills to MedPay for payment, you want to discuss this with an experienced car accident attorney for advice on which bills should be submitted first.
 For example, he may believe he can reach favorable settlements with some of your medical care providers to reduce what you owe.
 This means he may want you to first pay off difficult accounts, such as an ambulance company, that often don't negotiate.

 Whether you need to file a claim with a negligent driver’s insurance company or through your own automobile insurance policy, our experienced car accident attorneys are here to help.
-Get started now by filling out our online form to schedule your free, no-obligation consultation.
+Get started now by contacting us online or calling us directly at 816.471.5111 to schedule your free, no-obligation consultation.

 - Unemployed Drivers May Be Negligent and Uninsured